nickstanley574/nickstanley574.github.io/_drafts/dont-trust-your-Clipboard.md

   <br>
 </div>

 ... seems safe enough.
-Looks like any other code snippet from any of the following websites and blogs:
+Looks like any other code snippet from any of the following websites and blogs.

 #### [Install Homebrew - brew.sh](https://brew.sh/)
 <div style="text-align: center;">